 The Notifier is automatically installed by default with the Deep Security Agent on Windows computers.
 Use the Administration > Updates > Software > Local page to import the latest version for distribution and upgrades.

-standalone version of the Notifier can be downloaded and also installed on Virtual Machines that are receiving protection from a Deep Security Virtual Appliance.
-See the Installation Guide for installation instructions.
+A standalone version of the Notifier can be downloaded and installed on Virtual Machines that are receiving protection from a Deep Security Virtual Appliance.
+See Install the Deep Security Notifier.

 The appliance is not available with Deep Security as a Service